 If, on the other hand, you are someone who wants to earn more from teaching online, or who wants to build a career with room to grow, working for someone else isn’t going to cut it.
 Independent online teachers control their own rates and can charge as little or as much as they like.
 Successful edupreneurs can charge several hundred dollars per hour for consultations or private tutoring, and thousands for membership in their online courses.

 Self-built courses have unlimited potential.
 Six-figure annual incomes are regularly reported (although I prefer to think of $100k income goals as a mindset rather than an attainable target for everybody).
 Yes, it’s getting harder to make big money teaching online, but not impossible.
 You can certainly earn more than you would if you stay working for someone else, teaching their curriculum rather than your own.
+(See this post for a full rundown of statistics about the market for course creators.)

 Fortunately, whatever subject you’re an expert in, there will be people who want to learn.
 Just as you can make money teaching your native language, so you can monetize your passion for dogs or flower arranging or bass fishing.
 If you’ve built a successful career in a particular industry, there will be people trying to break in who want to emulate your success, and they’ll pay to learn what you know.